Manitoba moves forward with first step of reopening; gathering sizes increase, restaurants can reopen

 RESTAURANTS AND BARS

-- Restaurants and bars can reopen at 25 per cent capacity indoors; however, only household members will be allowed to sit together unless all people at the table are fully vaccinated.
+- Restaurants and bars can reopen at 25 per cent capacity indoors; however, only household members will be allowed to sit together unless all people at the table are fully vaccinated; and

 FAITH-BASED GATHERINGS, WEDDINGS AND FUNERALS

+- Indoor faith-based and community gatherings such as powwows and sun dance ceremonies will be limited to 25 per cent capacity with a limit of 25 people who must wear masks at all times;

-- Indoor faith-based and community gatherings such as pow-wows and sun dance ceremonies will be limited to 50 people as long as each household is distanced.
+- Outdoor faith-based and community gatherings such as powwows and sun dance ceremonies will be limited to 50 people, as long as there is distance between households; and

 THE EASED RESTRICTIONS FOR FULL VACCINATED MANITOBANS

-- Eat at indoor restaurants and bars with other friends and family who are fully vaccinated;
+- Eat indoors restaurants and bars with other friends and family who are fully vaccinated.

 The plan will also allow fully vaccinated residents of personal care homes or congregate living facilities to take part in social or communal activities.